playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 ### CSS Modules

-CSS modules is an alternative way to structure your CSS in a scoped way.
+CSS modules are an alternative way to structure your CSS in a scoped way.
 It transforms the class selectors using JS names for classes instead of a raw string.

 To do this in Vue SFC components, we'll use `<style module>` and the `useCssModule` composable: